lpzhang-code/Call-Centre/README.md

 ### Twilio Basics

-- twilio's infrastructure is on the internet but connects to carriers, bridging the internet and telephony networks
+- twilio's infrastructure is on the internet but connects to carriers, bridging the internet and telephony network
 - twilio acquires phone numbers from carriers around the world, and these numbers provide virtual presence on the telephony network
-- customers acquire twilio numbers according to use case, and these numbers can be configured
+- customers acquire twilio numbers according to use case (text and voice messaging), and these numbers can be configured
-- the majority of use cases involve text and voice messaging
+- twilio uses webhooks to let your application know that an event has occurred; for example, when there is an SMS or phone call, twilio will make an HTTP request (GET/POST) to the url configured for the webhook
+- the HTTP request will contain details of the event; the application will perform its logic then respond to twilio with instructions in the form of Twilio Markup Language (TwiML)

 ### Weather Application